Ekhodair/Natural-Language-Processing-Sentiment-Analysis/README.md

 # 1. Overview

 In this project, we build a text classifier to perform sentiment analysis for us.
-Sentiment analysis is the process to detect the negative or positive sentiment in text, and while any business entity that provide either a product or a service needs a gauge to observe customer behavior toward its pricing plans or customer support, sentiment analysis comes as an optimal solution to businesses to understand customer needs and detect how their products / services perform in the market.
-However, in a more digitalized world where customer are more openly to express their feedback, it is inefficient, even impossible to manually perform this analysis in such huge datasets.
+Sentiment analysis is the process to detect the negative or positive sentiment in text, and while any business entity that provide either a product or a service needs to gauge customer behavior toward its pricing plans or customer support, sentiment analysis comes as an optimal solution for businesses to understand customer needs and detect how their products / services perform in the market.
+However, in a more digitalized world where customer are more openly to express their feedback, it is inefficient, even impossible, to manually perform this analysis in such huge data sets.
 Sentiment analysis models can help us automate this process by predicting positive and negative review both in real time and over time.
 ***

 # 2. Data set: